Nivolumab After Surgery and Chemotherapy in Treating Patients With Stage IB-IIIA Non-small Cell Lung Cancer (An ALCHEMIST Treatment Trial)

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

 ARM I: Patients receive nivolumab intravenously (IV) over 30 minutes on day 1.
-Courses repeat every 4 weeks for up to 1 year in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 4 weeks for up to 1 year in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients are followed serially with imaging for 1 year.